SkipKeats/ckan_2.3_vagrant/README.md

 2. If Python is not installed, run `sudo apt-get install python2.7-minimal==2.7.6-8ubuntu0.2`.
 3. Now look at the [Install CKAN 2.3 from Source](http://docs.ckan.org/en/ckan-2.3.5/maintaining/installing/install-from-source.html "Title") information.
 Read it carefully.
 It must be installed from source _because the source is actually **GSA's CKAN fork**_, **NOT** from the official CKAN repository itself.
 4. Complete step 1 in the instructions: _Install the required packages_.
 When finished, the following should be installed: python-dev, postgresql, libpq-dev, python-pip, python-virtualenv, git-core, solr-jetty, and openjdk-6-jdk.
 Please notice that the Java JDK is the **wrong** version.
 It will be modify later. **Do not modify it now**, it will break the installation process.

+##### Installation of Ubuntu Desktop GUI

+The next step, before continuing with the CKAN process, is the installation of the Ubuntu Desktop GUI, which is necessary for verifying both CKAN and Solr.

+1. Run `sudo apt-get update` to retrieve current packages for update.
+2. Run `sudo apt-get install ubuntu-desktop` to begin installation of the desktop.
+Ubuntu will download a list of packages needed.
+3. When the list is complete, the system will request confirmation of installation request.
+Accept it by typing `Y`.
+4. The required packages will install.
+5. Once complete, take the system down again with `vagrant halt`.
+6. Restart it with `vagrant up`.
+The system will load, the new GUI will come up.
+7. Once loaded, select **Vagrant** as user.
+Enter the same password as one would at the command line.

+##### Customize the Ubuntu GUI

+1. Firstly, fix the GUI's default root user issues.
+The GUI's default user is Ubuntu and it has a blank password.
+That must be fixed to proceed.
+2. Click the icon on the top left of the desktop's sidebar.
+The tooltip will read _Search your computer and online sources_.
+A search interface opens.
+Type `terminal`.
+Icons representing applications will show below the search line.
+Select _Terminal_. **Terminal** will launch.
+3. At the Terminal prompt, type `sudo passwd ubuntu`.
+Hit enter.
+A request for a password will appear.
+Use the same password as used for the Vagrant account.
+Repeat a second time.
+The Ubuntu account will now have a password.
+4. Add the Terminal to the sidebar \(if desired\) by right-clicking on the icon and selecting _Lock to Launcher_.
+5. Now install the Chromium web browser \(Chrome for Ubuntu\).
+Click on the _Ubuntu Software Center_ \(Shopping Bag icon with the 'A'\).
+In the search bar, type `Chromium` and double click the icon for installation.

+Now we are ready to proceed.

 * [VirtualBox App Setup/Fixes](http://www.bogotobogo.com/Linux/Ubuntu_Desktop_on_Mac_OSX_using_VirtualBox_4_3_II.php "Title")